nasa-fornax/fornax-images/scripts/README.md

 For each image built, it is pushed to the GitHub container registry associated with this repository.
+When an new image is built, AWS endpoint is called to delete the cached equivalent in the ECR.
+The next pull from the ECR updates its cache and uses the newly-built image from github.

 See the "Packages" link on the right hand side of the main repository page for a list of images in the container registry.